30 September 2022

 Acceptance of clients and engagements

-Before accepting a new appointment, the SSA/RI must consider and justify the decision to accept the appointment.
+Before accepting a new audit appointment, or before engaging to perform an additional service for an audit client, the SSA/RI must consider and approve and document the decision to accept the appointment.
 In doing so the SSA/RI will consider (amongst other areas) independence, ethics and risk issues, the Firm’s expertise, values and resources, its ability to carry out the work and the Firm’s anti-money laundering procedures.

 An internal review of independence practices is included in the Annual Audit Compliance Review which is conducted by Mercia.
 Buzzacott LLP confirms that the Annual Audit Compliance Review has been conducted in the year under review.